 - Reboot your server

-- Connect to your server via RDP
+- Connect to your server via RDP with the administrator account

 - Open the command prompt by pressing the Windows+R keys and typing “cmd”